JoanCG/COURSE_Microbiome-Analysis/docs/index.md

 ## Course objectives

-1. Descriptive analysis and visualization
+1. Descriptive analysis and visualization of microbiome data

-2. Differential abundance analysis (small datasets):
+2. Differential abundance analysis (mainly for small datasets):

 	- **Multivariate:** Are there differences between microbial abundances?
 	- **Univariado:** Which are the microorganisms that are differentially abundant?